fexra/turtle-express-starter/README.md

 CREATE DATABASE mydatabase;
 exit
 ```
+Sign up for and generate recaptcha keys [here](https://www.google.com/recaptcha/intro/v3.html).

-Copy the example .env file to .env and fill it out
+Copy the example .env file to .env and fill it out.
+All fields are required except the RABBITMQ fields.

 ```
 cp .env-example .env